michaeljfriedman/economy-simulator/README.md

   person will spend each month.
 For example, setting this to 50% means that people will, on average, spend 50% of their money each month.
-The actual percentage that each person spends is different each month, drawn uniformly from the largest range between 0 and 1 whose center is at this number.
+The actual percentage that each person spends is different each month, drawn uniformly from a range between 0 and 1, squashed on one end so that it centers at this number.
 - **Industry distribution**: the distribution of how likely a person is to spend money in a particular industry.
 So for example, if you had 5 industries, 4 that each have 25% probability, and 1 with 0%, this would simulate the effect